 Allegedly the monks who once lived here made it originally.
-Today its made exclusively at the St Aidan’s Winery on the island, where you can taste before buying and taking some home.
+Today Lindisfarne mead made exclusively at the St Aidan’s Winery on the island, where you can taste before buying and taking some home.

 Best Northumberland Food Recipes

-Whether you want to try some of the recipes from Northumberland at home, or simply try them out while you’re visiting, there are some great options here – why not get some Northumberland specialities delivered home to have a Northumberland feast?
+Whether you want to try some of the recipes from Northumberland at home, or simply try traditional Northumberland recipes out while you’re visiting, there are some great options here – why not get some Northumberland specialities delivered home to have a Northumberland feast?